UWStout-CCDC/CCDC-scripts/linux/README.md

 - `packages.py`: configres packages - updates & remove blacklisted packages
 - `services.py`: configure services - DNS, Apache, Mail

+## Log state dumps

+For a number of the machines, an example dump from a fresh install has been created, for potential diffing with the current state of the machines in the competition

+- `debian8`: Debian 8.11 - 2021 Qualifier has a Debian 8.5
+- `ubuntu14`: Ubuntu 14.04
+- `centos6`: CentOS 6 - labeled Splunk
+- `centos7`: CentOS 7
+- `fedora21`: Fedora 21

 ## Other files

 Most files not explicitly mentioned above are used by one of the scripts.